-Besides, the functional and assurance security requirements for a particular IT system are usually specified in a security target document by selecting and instantiating the relevant requirements with particular security strengths from the above general classes.
-This document is developed according to a security policy, and is the basis of the security assurance process.
+For a particular IT system, its functional and assurance security requirements are usually specified in a security target document by selecting and instantiating the relevant requirements with particular security strengths from the above general classes.
+This security target document is developed according to a security policy, and is the basis of the security assurance process.